PATILYASHH/NOVA-AI/README.md

 | **ROM** | Permanent knowledge | SQLite (9 tables) | Command history, projects, insights |
 | **Vector** | Semantic search | ChromaDB | Finds past conversations by meaning |

-**Vector memory example:**
+**Example:**
 ```
 You say: "flutter gradle error"
 NOVA recalls: "Last week you had a Gradle build issue — we fixed it by updating the wrapper"
 ```
-Even though the exact words are different, ChromaDB finds it by meaning.
+Even though the exact words differ, ChromaDB finds it by meaning.
 </details>

 <details>